TanapholSU/rag_system/README.md

 # Github Action

 After testing and building the docker image, the image should be pushed to `ghcr.io/tanapholsu/tektome_rag`

 # Endpoints

-4 main endpoints are implemented for RAG system:
+3 + 1 endpoints are implemented for RAG system:

 ## 1. /v1/upload (method: POST)